Black Hole Quasi-Periodic Oscillations in the Presence of Gauss-Bonnet Trace Anomaly: Particle Motion Around Black Holes Modified by Trace Anomaly

 where the prime indicates the derivative with respect to the radial coordinate $r$.
 The condition $V'_\text{eff} = 0$ identifies the stationary points of the effective potential, which correspond to circular orbits.
 The requirement that these points be minima ensures the stability of the orbits, such that small perturbations will keep the particle bound to its circular path.
 Using these conditions, we derive the expressions for the energy and angular momentum of the particle, which are provided in the Appendix.

-Fig.~\ref{fig2} depicts the radial dependence of specific angular momentum and energy of the particle.
+In Fig.~\ref{fig2}, we plot the specific energy $\mathcal{E}$ and specific angular momentum $\mathcal{J}$ (not their squared values).
+Both quantities $\mathcal{E}$ and $\mathcal{J}$ are in the unit normalised by the BH mass $\mathcal{M}$.
+This figure depicts the radial dependence of specific angular momentum and energy of the particle.
 The left panel shows the variation of the specific angular momentum with respect to $r\mathcal{M}^{-1}$.
 With the increase in the value of $\alpha$, the minimum of the angular momentum shifts to lower values compared to the Schwarzschild BH.
 The middle panel shows the variation of the energy $\mathcal{E}$, with respect to $r\mathcal{M}^{-1}$.
 In this case also with an increase in the value of the GB trace anomaly coupling constant $\alpha$, the minimum of the energy shifts to lower values compared to the Schwarzschild BH.
 The minimum in the energy profile corresponds to the most stable circular orbit.
 The right panel depicts the variation of the specific energy $\mathcal{E}$ with specific angular momentum $\mathcal{J}$.
 As $\alpha$ increases, the curves shift, leading to a decrease in the required angular momentum for a given energy.
 Compared to the Schwarzschild case, the presence of the trace anomaly allows circular orbits with lower angular momentum for the same energy, highlighting the influence of the GB trace anomaly on particle dynamics near BHs.